mmmuscus/Shadow-Functions-Engine/README.md

 In the [introduction](#1-introduction) I will cover [my motivation](#12-who-the-hell-am-i-and-what-the-hecky-heck-is-this) for this engine, [the idea, the end product and plans about the future of the project](#13-so-what-is-the-project).

 [The second part](#2-how-to-use-the-engine) will have two segments.
 [The first](#21-how-the-engine-works-a-breakdown-of-the-main-cpp-file) detailing the architecture of the system, what it does.
 [The second](#22-how-to-use-the-editors-and-other-further-details) will be the guide to operate it.
-Hopefully theese two segments will provide you with sufficent information to make a game with this engine.
+Hopefully these two segments will provide you with sufficent information to make a game with this engine.

 [The last part](#3-detailed-description-of-everything) will (as mentioned above) go over the hows of the systems in place.
 It will be broken down into different subsections, each dealing with a header or cpp file and it's [defines](#31-defines), [structures](#32-structures), [variables](#33-variables-in-the-main-cpp-file), or [functions](#34-functions).
 [This part](#3-detailed-description-of-everything) will act more like a cheat sheet than anything, if you wish to conserve your sanity do not read it from start to finish in one sitting.